kristynpantoja/statexams/README.md

 - export_test(list_of_QAs, testfile = NULL, solutionsfile = NULL) - This function will create two .txt files that can be compiled in LaTeX: one file, called “test.txt” (unless a different name is given in the testfile argument), contains the test with all of the questions and answer choices; the other file, called “solutions.txt” (unless a different name is given in the solutionsfile argument), contains the solutions to each of the questions.

-Here is a helper function that might be useful:

-Rearrange(x) – Proper input is a list of vectors.
-Each of these vectors will have a question as the first element, the correct answer as a second element, and incorrect answer as the other elements.
-These vectors can be any length greater than or equal to 2.

-Rearrange will output a list.
-The first element is a list with all  the questions randomly shuffled and their answers also randomly shuffled.
-The second element is the answer key for the new exam in letter form.
-The third element is the correct answer as an alphanumeric character.
-For instance if the correct answer was 0.47 and it was answer choice C after rearrangement, then the second element contains a C, and the third element contains 0.47.
-Rearrange also outputs a fourth element which counts the number of elements corresponding to each question.
-This is useful for formatting documents.